Vincit/wordpress-theme-base/README.md

   - Files inside src/ directly will be used to build files: `client.styl` => `client.css` and so on.

 ### Why are the styles flashing when I'm first loading the page?
-In development styles are included in JS, and take a bit of time to load.
-The flashing does not occur when using the production build.
+Styles are bundled in the JavaScript bundle, and applying them takes a moment.
+This is how Webpack works.
+When using the production build, styles are extracted from the bundle and loaded as normal.

 ### WTF, why are you importing a `.styl` file inside JavaScript?
-Ask Webpack.
-Get over it.
-Basically Webpack doesn't know about them otherwise.
+To bundle the styles to the JS bundle.

 ### I installed all the dependencies and ran npm run watch, but when I try to access http://localhost:8080 I get the following error: Error occured while trying to proxy to: localhost:8080/
 You don't have WordPress installed at https://wordpress.local, which is the default address.
 Change the proxyURL value in package.json and try again.